 3.)
 During a “tortoise battle” the males will stare each other down, open their mouths (called gaping), raise their heads as high as possible and… that’s it.
 The highest head wins.
 The loser tucks his head back in and slowly lumbers away in shameful defeat.

 4.)
-The dry-land species tend to have a saddle-shaped shell, which allows them the ability to reach higher levels of vegetation.
+The dry-land species tend to have a saddle-shaped carapace (shell), which allows them the ability to reach higher levels of vegetation.

 5.)
-In the more humid environments, these tortoises have a dome-shaped shell that prevents the upward stretching of their necks.
+In the more humid environments, these tortoises have a dome-shaped carapace that prevents the upward stretching of their necks.
 They instead graze on grasses and low laying fruit.

 But wait, there’s more on the Galápagos tortoise!

 6.)
 Galápagos tortoises don’t hiss out of anger, they hiss while bringing their head into their shell.
-They hiss as they release air quickly to make room for there legs and/or head.
-Only so much tortoise can fit in that big shell.
+They hiss as they release air quickly to make room for their legs and/or head.
+Only so much tortoise can fit in that shell.

 Did you know…?

-Galapagos tortoises can go for an entire year without water or food!
-The simply rely on their fat reserves to provide the necessary sustenance.
+Galápagos tortoises can go for an entire year without water or food!
+They simply rely on their fat reserves to provide the necessary sustenance.

 8.)
 When the female builds the nest she digs a 12 inch hole and then proceeds to pee in the hole to keep the sand from pouring in again and crushing the soft eggs.
 She lays her eggs, then she carefully fills in the hole with substrate and leaves them to their own devices.

 9.)
 Unlike many other reptiles, warmer temperatures produce more females and cooler temperatures yield males.